 MEDEX prefers references from both a physician and a midlevel provider.
 We would prefer to have a reference submitted by a PA.
 Ideally, these should be from people who have worked closely with the applicant in a medical setting and are able to evaluate their medical skills.

 Q: What is the Supplemental Application personal statement?

 A: The MEDEX Supplemental Application statement should speak to why an applicant feels he or she is a good candidate for the MEDEX program, specifically.
 It should be logical, persuasive, personal, and grammatically correct.
 The personal statement should tell us something about the individual that we cannot see in transcripts and job summaries.
 It must be entered into the online Supplemental Application, not sent separately.

 Q: Is there a preference for geographic origin or underrepresented populations?

 A: MEDEX is committed to training physician assistants who will serve where they are most needed.
-We give preference to applicants from the WWAMI service region (Washington, Wyoming, Alaska, Montana, Idaho) and Nevada, and from other rural or medically underserved areas.
+We give preference to applicants from the WWAMI service region (Washington, Wyoming, Alaska, Montana, Idaho) and Hawaii, and from other rural or medically underserved areas.
 MEDEX looks for prior work experience in an area that is medically underserved and gives preference to applicants who seem likely to continue such work.

 Q: Does community service or leadership matter?